Mattia Binotto: Ferrari (1995–2022)

+In 1995, Binotto joined Scuderia Ferrari as an engine engineer on the test team.

 In 2013, Binotto became Head of the Engine Department, before becoming chief technical officer (CTO) of Ferrari in July 2016, replacing James Allison.
 During Binotto's two years as CTO, Ferrari once more competed for regular race wins.
 In 2019, he was promoted to team principal, replacing Maurizio Arrivabene.
 In November 2022, Binotto announced his resignation from the role.
 He left Ferrari after 27 years on 31 December 2022.

 Private sector

 In 2023, Binotto worked as a consultant for TEXA (Tecnologie Elettroniche X Automotive) in Treviso.